Skip to main content

 • explain why they intend to seek possession

-• ask the tenant to notify them of any personal circumstances or other matters they want to be taken into account
+• ask the tenant to notify them of any personal circumstances or other matters they want to be considered

 • give clear time limits for responses

-The landlord's failure to comply with the pre-action protocol cannot prevent the court from making a possession order on a mandatory ground.[3]
+The landlord's failure to comply with the pre-action protocol could give rise to a public law defence.
 The court can consider a landlord's failure to comply when it makes an order for costs.

 Rules for ground 8 notices